jond3k/yay/README.md

 yay adds colour to your log files so you can spot things you're looking for easily

     $ echo "i have some cheese" | yay cheese is yellow

-    $ echo "i want to see error, warning and info differently" | ./yay error is red, warning is yellow and info is green
+    $ echo "i want to see errors, warnings and info differently" | yay errors are red, warnings are yellow and info is green

 features
 ----

 * a simple language for creating rules
 * regexps can be used to match things like dates
-* more complex, multilined rules can be stored in .yay files
+* complex, multi-lined rules can be stored in .yay files
 * yay files can be shared using gists!

 more